susiteemu/startpoint/README.md

 ## TL;DR Tell Me What and How

-`startpoint` is a terminal ui / terminal app for managing and running HTTP requests.
-You can chain requests, use values from previous request's response and do lots of other kind script magic.
+`startpoint` is a terminal-based application for managing and executing HTTP requests.
+It allows you to chain requests, use responses from previous requests, and automate complex workflows directly from the terminal.

 To install `startpoint` see [Installation](#installation).